Are you a huge kombucha fan but are wondering if it’s still safe to drink it now that you’re pregnant?

 - Kombucha is unpasteurized: Pasteurization is a method of heat processing beverages and food to kill harmful bacteria.
 The FDA recommends avoiding unpasteurized products during pregnancy.

 - Kombucha could be contaminated: It is possible for kombucha to become contaminated with harmful pathogens, especially when brewed at home.

 If you are going to drink kombucha while pregnant or breastfeeding, there are a few precautions you should take:

-- Limit your intake: As little as 4 ounces of commercial kombucha can be safe and effective for pregnant and nursing moms.
-Too much kombucha could cause dehydration, bloating, heartburn, and insomnia, as resources on kombucha point out.
+- Limit your intake: As little as four ounces of commercial kombucha can be safe and effective for pregnant and nursing moms.
+But drinking too much kombucha can cause dehydration, bloating, heartburn, and insomnia (2).

 - Avoid alcoholic versions: The alcohol content in kombucha can vary widely, so be sure to check the label before you swig.
 If you get carded at checkout, you need to find a different brand.
 GT’s Enlightened is a good one to stick with when pregnant or nursing.

-- Stay hydrated: Staying hydrated is critical when you’re pregnant or breastfeeding, and especially more if you’re drinking kombucha.
-If you’re dehydrated, toxins could come out of you and go straight to your baby through your breastmilk or placenta.
-Mix a few ounces of kombucha with water to gain all the benefits with extra hydration.
+- Stay hydrated: Staying hydrated is critical when you’re pregnant or breastfeeding — especially if you drink kombucha.
+If you’re dehydrated, your body may release toxins, which can travel to your baby through your placenta or breastmilk.
+Mix a few ounces of kombucha with water to gain all the benefits along with extra hydration.

-- Watch for side effects: You could be more sensitive to the ingredients now that you’re expecting, so be sure not to drink more than a few ounces at a time.
-And while kombucha is great for boosting your energy and relieving constipation, this could pass on to your breastfeeding baby and cause loose stools and sleeping troubles (source).
+- Watch for side effects: You could be more sensitive to the ingredients now that you’re expecting, so be sure not to drink more than a few ounces of kombucha at a time.
+And while kombucha is great for boosting your energy and relieving constipation, this could pass on to your breastfeeding baby and cause loose stools and sleeping troubles (3).